UvaCsl/HemoCell/doc/user_guide/cases/pipeflow_with_preinlet.rst

 Pre-inlet boundary condition
 ============================

-The pre-inlet provides is one of the advanced boundary conditions in HemoCell and it provide a means to generate a periodic influx of particles into the main simulation domain.
-This is of specific interest when normal periodicity on the original simulation domain are not adequate.
+The pre-inlet is one of the advanced boundary conditions in HemoCell and it provides a mean to generate a periodic influx of particles into the main simulation domain.
+This is of specific interest when normal periodicity on the original simulation domain is not adequate.
 For instance, consider the following scenario:

 - A complex simulation domain might have a large fluid area that slowly fills up